 Kevin Daly, MD

-Dr. Daly is a board certified pediatric cardiologist with specialties in heart failure and cardiac transplantation.
-He holds the position of Instructor in Pediatrics at Harvard Medical Schhol and is a member of the Cardiac Inpatient Unit, Cardiology Outpatient Services and Heart Transplant Program teams.
+Dr. Daly is a board-certified pediatric cardiologist with specialties in heart failure and cardiac transplantation.
+His clinical expertise lies in the evaluation and management of children with advanced heart failure—those requiring mechanical circulatory support—as well as the care of children following heart transplantation.
+As a researcher, his interests focus on finding new, noninvasive ways to diagnose and monitor children with cardiac allograft vasculopathy (CAV).
+He holds the position of Instructor in Pediatrics at Harvard Medical School and is a member of the Cardiac Inpatient Unit, Cardiology Outpatient Services, Cardiomyopathy Program and Heart Transplant Program teams.

 Dr. VanderPluym serves at the medical director for the Mechanical Circulatory Support Program, in which mechanical pumps provide mechanical circulatory support for children with end-stage heart disease.
 Modes of support include Extracorporeal Membrane Oxygenation (ECMO) and Ventricular Assist Devices (VADs), including the Berlin Heart® Excor®, Rotaflow®, Abiomed® Impella®, HeartWare® Ventricular Assist System and Syncardia Total Artificial Heart.
 Dr. VanderPluym is passionate about tailoring cardiac support strategies to suit the unique anatomic and physiological needs of each child.
 She is an instructor of pediatrics at Harvard Medical School.

 Heather Bastardi, RN, MSN, CPNP